LukeA-17/fall-software-engineering-project/Documentation/SRS/Final SRS.md

 - The GUI should be responsive when loading a long list of tasks.

-- Modules should maintain high levels of seperation between presentation, logic, and data layers
+- Modules should maintain high levels of separation between presentation, logic, and data layers

 - Program should allow for easy transfer of data